 Job Description 1: Briefly summarise your current (or most recent) job, including the nature of work, major responsibilities, and where relevant, employees under your supervision, size of budget, clients/products and results achieved. (short answer)

-Job Essay 2: What would be your next step in terms of position if you were to remain in the same company? (short answer)
+Job Description 2: What would be your next step in terms of position if you were to remain in the same company? (short answer)

-Job Essay 3: Please give a full description of your career since graduating from university.
+Job Description 3: Please give a full description of your career since graduating from university.
 Describe your career path with the rationale behind your choices. (short answer)

-Job Essay 4: Discuss your short and long term career aspirations with or without an MBA from INSEAD. (short answer)
+Job Description 4: Discuss your short and long term career aspirations with an MBA from INSEAD. (short answer)

-For the school’s job essays, we encourage you to start by very carefully parsing exactly what data the school requests for each.
+For the school’s job-related short-answer questions (essentially mini essays), we encourage you to start by very carefully parsing exactly what data the school requests for each.
 Together, these four prompts cover many of the elements seen in a traditional personal statement essay, including info about one’s career to date, interest in the school, and professional goals.
 However, the topics are clearly separated among individual submissions rather than covered in a cohesive single essay, and INSEAD also asks applicants to comment on their expected progression within their current firm were they to remain there rather than entering business school.